hathach/tinyusb/docs/porting.md

     dcd_event_setup_received(0, setup, true);

-As before with `dcd_event_bus_signal` the first argument is the USB peripheral number and the third is true to signal its being called from an interrup handler.
+As before with `dcd_event_bus_signal` the first argument is the USB peripheral number and the third is true to signal its being called from an interrupt handler.
 The middle argument is byte array of length 8 with the contents of the SETUP packet.
 It can be stack allocated because it is copied into the queue.

 #### Endpoints